 What about the Neon?

 There was not much impressive with the Neon.
 Nothing to get excited about, and nothing to condemn it for either.
 Yet, out on the track it behaved very well.

 The car hit the mark.
 Of course we can’t expect million dollar performance from a cheap economy car, but it did better than I expected, and it performed well for the category.

 I mention these 2 cars to illustrate a point.
 In context — Quality is what the customer says it is — and the customer willing to shell out $50+K in 1993 wants a lot more than the customer paying $9+K for a Neon.
 That puts quality and how we deliver quality in context.
 So . . .
 Which car was able to deliver quality?

 If you’re interested in following up, look at how long each model lasted.
 Both had revisions, but even with that . . . .

 We live in such a disposable world – no thanks to giants like Walmart that push price to the point where as a society we’ve become consummate consumptionists.
 That fact alone has driven how companies deliver quality in their products (or not).
 If we now consider most things as disposable, then where is quality?
 Where is the need to deliver quality?
 Or more accurately, what does the customer say it is?

 Things have also changed quite significantly in other industries.
 In a previous article on Where the Customer fits in QC, we discussed how the trend in software has made the customer the Guinea pig at the whim of the software producer.
-We love the idea of always being up to date, but that perceived customer desire has driven software vendors to quickly deliver without proper quality assessment.
+We love the idea of always being up to date, but that perceived customer desire has driven software vendors to deliver quickly without proper quality assessments.
+It’s a spiral of sorts, because the software is never “great”.
 Indeed, the customer is now the test station.